ArturoDeza/SCORCH_Dataset/README.md

 ### Download Stimuli used in the Attention Allocation Aid for Visual Search (2017) paper
 $ wget -v -O AAAD_Stimuli.tgz -L https://ucsb.box.com/shared/static/vqfvrijvf3b08uqzxhjdys833camh7it.gz

+More documentation such as target labels and (x,y) coordinates coming soon!

 ------

 If you use the SCORCH Dataset please cite: